Character encoding | Human <-> PC

 Computers only understand 0 & 1.
 We can represent decimals using base2.
 What about characters?
 We need an agreed mapping between characters and values.

-Code points with lower values are mapped to 1 bytes while larger ones are given more.
+Code points with lower values map to 1 byte, and higher values are given 2 to 4 bytes.
 English alphabets are given the same mapping in ASCII and UTF-8.
 As a result, UTF-8 is backward compatible as ASCII programs can read UTF-8 easily.
 So, English letters get fewer bytes while other languages are assigned more.

 --